RunnerQuan/BiasBreaker-Career/README.en.md

 BiasBreaker Career is an **AI anti-bullying career assistant for algorithmically disadvantaged job seekers**.
 It is not a generic resume polishing tool.
 It helps students, career switchers, candidates from less privileged backgrounds, and applicants whose experience is easy to misread understand how recruiting systems may parse their resumes, then translate real experience into job-relevant language that ATS tools and human reviewers can recognize more fairly.

 As recruiting workflows increasingly rely on keyword search, automated screening, and model-based ranking, many candidates are not rejected because they lack ability.
 They are rejected because they do not know what the algorithm is looking for.
-BiasBreaker Career turns this opaque screening pressure into an explainable and actionable evidence chain: users provide a target job description and a resume, then the system analyzes role fit, ATS readability, evidence strength, and expression structure.
+BiasBreaker Career turns this opaque screening pressure into an explainable and actionable evidence chain: users provide a target job description and a resume, then the system analyzes keyword coverage, structure clarity, experience evidence, and system readability.
 A contextual chat assistant inside the report modal helps users ask follow-up questions such as "What should I fix first?", "How should I rewrite this project?", and "How can I explain this in an interview?"

 The project does not replace recruiters, promise screening results, or encourage fake optimization for algorithms.
 Its goal is to help job seekers identify potential algorithmic misreads, expression bias, and information asymmetry, then present their authentic experience in a fairer and more legible way.